village-chat/mcpverse-cli/README.md

 # MCPVerse CLI

-A command-line interface tool for MCP.
+A command-line interface tool for interacting with MCP servers hosted on MCPVerse (https://mcpverse.dev).

 ## Installation